 Food prices in Minneapolis are similar to the national average.
 Even though the length of the winter means a short growing season, and restricts what can be produced locally, there is a strong local Minnesota food movement and co-op markets selling local foods, and farmers' markets, are very popular.

 The winter in Minneapolis might be long, but the summer is too.
 The weather in Minneapolis goes as follows: five months of summer, one month of fall, five months of winter, one month of spring.
-The summer is warm, humid, interspersed with thunderstorms and tornado warnings (and the occasional actual torndao) but generally pleasant.
+The summer is warm, humid, interspersed with thunderstorms and tornado warnings (and the occasional actual tornado) but generally pleasant.
 Spring and fall are brief but lovely.
 And how about the winter?

 As well as the winter, another major drawback of Minneapolis is the relative isolation of Minneapolis within in the country.
 There is not much nearby.
-Chicago is the nearest major city, a 6 hour drive or 1 hour plane ride.
+Chicago is the nearest major city, a 6-hour drive or 1-hour plane ride.
 Duluth, the largest city in Minnesota outside the Twin Cities metro area, has a scenic location on Lake Superior.
-Duluth is a popular weekend getaway destination, or used as a staging post on trips to the scenic central and northern parts of Minnesota like the North Woods or the Boundary Waters Canoe Area Wilderness.
+Duluth is a popular weekend getaway destination or used as a staging post on trips to the scenic central and northern parts of Minnesota like the North Woods or the Boundary Waters Canoe Area Wilderness.

 Handily, Minneapolis/St. Paul International Airport is right in the middle of the metro area so at least it's easy to get out of town.
 Delta, Airlines merged with the local carrier, Northwest Airlines, which is now re-branded as Delta and is the major carrier operating from MSP.
 Local budget airline Sun Country uses MSP, handy for cheap flights around the country.